nathanmsmith/nvim-ale-diagnostic/README.md

 )
 ```

-For an example of this in action, check out [my dotfiles](https://github.com/nathunsmitty/.config/blob/main/nvim/lua/lsp/init.lua).

 ## Notes

 - `underline` and `virtual_text` are configurable, but you should probably disable them and configure those features through ALE.